GLOBAL MARKETS-Stocks scale records, oil dips as investors hail easing of Mideast tensions

 U.S. President Donald Trump refrained from ordering more military action and Iran's foreign minister said the missile strikes had "concluded" Tehran's response.
 Trump's decision helped to soothe markets and increase demand for risk assets, said Brad Bechtel, managing director, Jefferies in New York.

 "Trump completely downplayed the idea of going to war with Iran or even any sort of retaliatory measures," Bechtel said.
-Neither side wants to further escalate tensions, said Bank of Singapore currency strategist Moh Siong Sim in Singapore.
+Traders said neither the United States nor Iran wanted to further escalate tensions.

-"All is well - so says Trump!
-That is the mood today," Sim said.
-MSCI's all-country world index gained 0.61%, while the STOXX 600 index rose 0.31%.
-The MSCI emerging markets index Germany's trade-sensitive DAX jumped 1.3%, helped by data showing better-than-expected industrial output in November that dispelled lingering worries about a recession in Europe's economic powerhouse.
-On Wall Street, the Dow Jones Industrial Average rose 184.95 points, or 0.64%, to 28,930.04.
-The S&P 500 gained 17.09 points, or 0.53%, to 3,270.14 and the Nasdaq Composite added 58.12 points, or 0.64%, to 9,187.36.
-Stocks also got a boost from China's commerce ministry saying Vice Premier Liu He will sign a long-awaited Phase 1 trade deal in Washington next week.
-Crude prices slid as the market shifted focus toward a rising inventory of U.S. crude stocks as prices receded to pre-crisis levels of mid-December.
-Oil prices later pared losses to trade near break-even.
-Brent crude futures fell 7 cents to settle at $65.37 a barrel, while West Texas Intermediate settled down 5 cents at $59.56 after tumbling nearly 5% on Wednesday.
-Crude oil stocks were up 1.2 million barrels in the week ended Jan.
-3 at 431.1 million barrels, the Energy Information Administration said on Wednesday.
-The yen, seen as a safe haven in times of geopolitical turmoil because of its deep liquidity as well as Japan's current account surplus, quickly reversed gains made after the Iranian missile strike.
-Another safe currency, the Swiss franc, also fell against both the dollar and the euro..
-The yen weakened 0.35% versus the greenback at 109.53 per dollar.
-The dollar index, tracking the unit against six peers, rose 0.14%, with the euro up 0.02% to $1.1105.
-Greater risk appetite was also evident in emerging markets.
-China's trade-exposed yuan reached a five-month high of 6.9281 per dollar, while South Africa's rand and Turkey's lira, which had been buffeted this week, rebounded.
-U.S. Treasury yields fell after strong demand at a $16 billion auction of 30-year bonds drove their price higher.
-The benchmark 10-year note rose 7/32 in price to yield 1.8493%.
-U.S. gold futures were down 0.4% at $1,551.73.
-(This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)
-Download The Devdiscourse News App for Latest News.
+"We are now getting back to the status quo that we saw before the Iran situation," said John Doyle, vice president of dealing and trading at Tempus Inc in Washington.
+MSCI's all-country world index gained 0.68%, while the STOXX 600 index rose 0.31%.
+The MSCI emerging markets index rose 1.62rose 1.62%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)